 The next day they wandered the town, finally coming to the university campus.

-"I think this is where you are supposed to be."
+"I think this is where you're supposed to be."
 Tara's mother reached into her bag and handed Tara some papers.
 "I took the liberty of getting replacements for you."

 Tara looked at the documents.
 They were her test scores.
 "Did I really do this well?"

-Tara settled down quickly at the warehouse.
+Tara seemed to settle in quickly at the warehouse.
 She studied magic with her mother and was spoiled by the others as if they were her new aunts and uncles.
 They threw her a party the day she got her acceptance letter to college.
 Some of the younger demons moved Tara into the dorms, then drove away with waves and grins.
 Tara's mom helped her set up her room, and as a surprise pulled out the Christmas lights that they strung over the door.

 "Why didn't you tell me," Willow asked the image of Tara.
 Its only response was to fade out.
 "Why didn't you trust me?"